 Murder is an unlawful act that involves the killing of one individual by another.
 While the exact definition of the crime varies depending on jurisdiction, the consequences of a murder conviction are severe.
 Many courts distinguish between murder, which is viewed as a premeditated crime, and manslaughter, a less serious offense.

-If you or a loved one has been convicted of murder, it is extremely important to seek the assistance of a qualified criminal law attorney who can aggressively defend your legal rights and ensure you are not unduly punished.
+If you or a loved one has been convicted of murder, it is extremely important to seek the assistance of a qualified murder attorney who can aggressively defend your legal rights and ensure you are not unduly punished.
 Please call us toll free at 1-800-887-0000 for a FREE case evaluation.

 Consequences of a Murder Conviction